 - have some insight into the derivation of English words

 - demonstrate some knowledge around the role of women in ancient Greece.

 What level is the course and do I need any particular skills?

-You should have studied Classical Greek for one year, or have an equivalent knowledge.
+You should have studied Classical Greek for 2 years, or have an equivalent knowledge.
 As the course is taught in English, please read the outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.